unsend-dev/unsend/README.md

 ## Community and Next Steps 🎯

-We're currently working on opening unsend for public beta.
+We're currently working on opening useSend for public beta.

 - Check out the first source code release in this repository and test it.
-- Tell us what you think in the [Discussions](https://github.com/unsend-dev/unsend/discussions).
+- Tell us what you think in the [Discussions](https://github.com/usesend/usesend/discussions).
 - Join the [Discord server](https://discord.gg/BU8n8pJv8S) for any questions and getting to know to other community members.
 - ⭐ the repository to help us raise awareness.
 - Spread the word on Twitter.
-- Fix or create [issues](https://github.com/unsend/unsend/issues), that are needed for the first production release.
+- Fix or create [issues](https://github.com/usesend/usesend/issues), that are needed for the first production release.

 ## Tech Stack